kshivam213/test_git/README.md

 # Starter Web Project

-This is a totally unique project
+This is a totally unique project liking this
 ## Introduction
-I am shivam and i love to write code and do cooking
+I am shivam and i love to write code and do cooking i also like to play football

 ## Purpose
 As stated above, the main purpose is to provide simple examples for git training